-A father has three sons and is proud of their future prospects.
+A father has three sons, and he is proud of their prospects.
 He boasts to a friend,

 “Johnny is going into the military, Peter is going into medicine, and Jack is going into the ministry.”

 Three boys are going into three professions.
-Ministry became a profession in the earliest days when the well of pure truth was contaminated by the poison of the “church fathers.”
-People treated the ministry, and still do, as if it were a profession you “go into.”
+Ministry became a profession after the well of pure truth became contaminated when the “church fathers” mixed the Word of God with philosophy and paganism.
+People began to treat the ministry, and still do, as if it were a profession you “go into.”

-The ministry, however, isn’t a profession you “go into,” neither is it something you “retire” from.
+The ministry, however, isn’t a profession you “go into,” neither is it something from which you “retire.”
 Service to God in this dispensation of grace is characterized by two things:

 FIRST: “If I be poured out as a drink offering upon the sacrifice and service of your faith, I joy…” Philippians 2:17.

 Self-sacrifice is the first characteristic.
-Ministry is having willingness to be utterly spent on behalf of others.
-This only requires one thing – a love for people.
-The Greek word for love is “agape,” which is a “complex emotion arousing appreciation or delight in and desire for the presence of its object, as well as to please and promote its welfare.
-To be distinguished from affection…which is aroused by the qualities of its object, while love may go out to the utterly unworthy…to also be distinguished from passion between the sexes” (Greek Lexicon and Condordance).
+Having the willingness to be utterly spent on behalf of others, that is a ministry, and this only requires one thing – a love for people.
+The Greek word we translate love is “agape.”
+Agape is defined as a “complex emotion arousing appreciation or delight in and desire for the presence of its object, as well as to please and promote its welfare.
+To be distinguished from affection…which is aroused by the qualities of its object, while love may go out to the utterly unworthy…to also be distinguished from passion between the sexes” (Greek Lexicon and Concordance).

-The second characteristic is that a “minister” dispenses Christ as revealed in the rightly divided word.
-Epaphras wasn’t an Apostle, that is, one who had a commission from God with the accompanying signs.
-He wasn’t a “pastor” of a “church” who gave “sermons.”
-He wasn’t a “sweaty preacher” who marched around on a stage making emotional appeals.
-He wasn’t a guy trying to make a name and an image for himself in the “ministry.”
-He was a simply guy who passed on truth.
+Ministry is the dispensing of Christ as He is revealed in the rightly divided word.
+Epaphras wasn’t an Apostle, that is, one who had a commission from God with the accompanying signs; he wasn’t a “pastor” of a “church” who gave “sermons”; he wasn’t a “sweaty preacher” who marched around on a stage making emotional appeals.
+Epaphras wasn’t a guy trying to make a name and an image for himself in the “ministry.”
+He was a simple guy who passed on truth.

-SUMMING UP: The only form of ministry that accords with this dispensation of Grace is a quiet, self-sacrificing, prayerful, patient, teaching ministry.
+SUMMING UP: Ministry in this dispensation of grace is a quiet, self-sacrificing, prayerful, patient, teaching ministry.
 Anyone who has a hunger for the word and a desire to pass it on can do it.
 You don’t need eloquence, stage presence, or a certain kind of public persona.

 1. A pouring out of yourself – the only qualification is love.

-2. A dispensing of Christ – the only qualification is knowing what you’re talking about by daily diligent study of God’s word.
+2. A dispensing of Christ – the only requirement is knowing what you’re talking about, and this can only come through diligent study of God’s word.

 You never “go into” this service and you never “retire” from it.
 That’s the difference between service to God and a job.